AndreasFerdinand/Syllable.js/README.md

 <font color="blue">Foot</font><font color="red">ball</font>
 ```

 If you need to change the resulting html, need to capture the processed words or something else, a handler object must be implemented and passed to the converter.
-At least the two functions must be implemented.
+At least the two functions must be implemented by this handler object.

 * `decorateWord` - Function to style the syllables of words.
 * `decorateOther` - Function to style all other characters, including line breaks and spaces.